tronprotocol/documentation/TRON_Protocol/How_to_vote_EN.md

    https://tronscan.org/#/login

-   Direct visit to Tron blockchain explorer and the Web wallet can be made through
+   Direct visit to Tron blockchain explorer and the Web wallet can be made through the below link.

    https://tronscan.org